pip-services/pip-services-docs/content/en/net/commons/validate/map_schema.md

 ### Description

-The MapSchema class provides you with a schema to validate maps
+The MapSchema class provides you with a schema to validate maps.

 ### Constructors
 Creates a new instance of validation schema and sets its values.